vladlpavlov/persidict/README.md

 ## Key Differences From Python Built-in Dictionaries

-`PersiDict` and its subclasses persist values between program executions, as well as allow simultaneously run programs to work with the same instance of a dictionary.
+`PersiDict` and its subclasses persist values between program executions, as well as make it possible to concurrently run programs that simultaneously work with the same instance of a dictionary.

 * Keys must be sequences of URL/filename-safe non-empty strings.
 * Values must be pickleable Python objects.